 ~$ ssh user@<ipaddress> "DISPLAY=:0 nohup firefox"

-When the program ends the SSH session, but the program will remain open.
+When the program starts the SSH session ends, but the program will remain open.